Blessingk-code/Statistical-global-burned-area-model-for-DGVMs/README.md

-This repository contains files supporting our paper on building a global statistical burned area model for seamless integration into Dynamic Global Vegetation Models (DGVMs).
+This contains files supporting our paper on building a global statistical burned area model for seamless integration into Dynamic Global Vegetation Models (DGVMs).

 ## Introduction